Ashet-Technologies/Home-Computer/README.md

 With the Propeller 2 on the backplane, one can basically emulate any digital interface like SPI or I²C.
 With a breakout I/O expansion card, it can be used for controlling your own hardware, accessing and changing SPI flashes, ...

-It can also possible to use the Ashet as a basic logic analyzer and scope as well as a signal and waveform generator.
-With a bigger I/O card, can be expanded to 32 synchronously processed channels.
+It is also possible to use the Ashet as a basic logic analyzer and scope, as well as a signal and waveform generator.
+With a bigger I/O card, it can be expanded to 32 synchronously processed channels.

 By utilizing a scripting language on Ashet OS, one should be able to easily access and bootstrap newly acquired hardware.

 ### Educators

-The project provides extensive documentation from decision making over the schematic up to the software architecture, so it can be used as an example on how to design a complete computer system.
+The project provides extensive documentation, from decision making over the schematic up to the software architecture, so it can be used as an example on how to design a complete computer system.

-The machine also looks more like a "real computer" than a RaspberryPi or other modern single-board computers, so it is more tangible for persons that do not have experience with electronics and might give an easier start.
+The machine also looks more like a "real computer" than a Raspberry Pi or other modern single-board computers, so it is more tangible for persons that do not have experience with electronics and might give an easier start.

 ### Students